impulsado/wannaNotes/Writeups/TryHackMe/CyberDefense/Windows Fundamentals 1.md

 - Write

 ![[Pasted image 20221022184558.png]]
 Another feature of NFTS is ADS (Alternate Data Streams).
+Allows storing metadata along with the file, and isn't necessary to have separate files.

 ## System32
 `C:\Windows` is known as the folder which contains Windows O.S. files.